-Terry MacRae and a business partner acquired Hornblower Coach Tours in 1980.
-At the time, the two-yacht company was based in Berkeley, Calif., and its assets included a 75-passenger catamaran called the M/V Admiral Hornblower.
-Hornblower’s early efforts focused on private group charters, but the company also committed to future growth by signing a long-term facility lease in the Berkeley Marina.
+Terry and a business partner acquired Hornblower Coach Tours in 1980.
+At the time, the two-yacht company was based in Berkeley, California and its assets included a 75-passenger catamaran called the M/V Admiral Hornblower.
+Hornblower’s early efforts focused on private group charters but the company also committed to future growth by signing a long-term facility lease in the Berkeley Marina.

 In 1984, Hornblower moved its headquarters across the bay to San Francisco.
 Four years later, the company added new harbor tours and whale watching adventures in San Diego.
-MacRae became the sole owner of Hornblower Yachts, Inc., in 1992, and he rebranded the company as Hornblower Cruises & Events to more accurately reflect the variety of products and services offered.
+Terry became the sole owner of Hornblower Yachts, Inc. in 1992 and he renamed the company as Hornblower Cruises & Events to more accurately reflect the variety of products and services offered.
 He also continued enhancing the charter and dining cruises available to Hornblower guests.
-The company bucked a nationwide recession to post a 10 percent annual revenue increase during the early 1990s.
+The company bucked a nationwide recession to post increased annual revenue during the early 1990s.

 Alcatraz Cruises, a Hornblower subsidiary, won a 10-year National Park Service contract and began providing exclusive transportation services to Alcatraz Island in 2006.
 A separate Hornblower subsidiary, Statue Cruises, also won a National Park Service contract and took over ferry transportation to the Statue of Liberty National Monument and Ellis Island Immigration Museum in 2008.
 The following year, Hornblower began offering river tours and dining cruises in California’s capital city, historic Old Sacramento.

-In 2012, Hornblower brought its private charters and public dining excursions to the Hudson River with the launch of Hornblower New York.
-And, the Niagara Parks Commission selected Hornblower Canada Co. for the 30-year lease and operation of boat tours in the Niagara Falls Gorge.
-That contract is set to begin in 2014.
+In 2012, Hornblower brought its private charters and public dining excursions to the Hudson River with the launch of Hornblower New York and the Niagara Parks Commission selected Hornblower Canada Co. for the 30-year lease and operation of boat tours in the Niagara Falls Gorge, which began in 2014.

-Throughout more than 30 years of operation, Hornblower has made environmental protection and preservation a priority.
+Coming up on its 35th anniversary, Hornblower Cruises & Events has made environmental protection and preservation a priority.
 The company launched its pioneering environmental management and education program, Respect Our Planet, in 2005.
 The initiative shapes sustainability measures, such as sourcing green products, using reclaimed and eco-friendly materials in new yachts, improving fuel efficiency and incorporating wind, solar and hybrid technology into vessels when possible.
 Respect Our Planet also educates guests on Hornblower’s green efforts and shares suggestions for sustainable living.

-Regional and national organizations regularly recognize Hornblower’s environmental outreach, respected cruise offerings and steadfast commitment to quality.
+Regional and national organizations regularly recognize Hornblower Cruises & Events’ environmental outreach, respected cruise offerings and steadfast commitment to quality.
 Hornblower Hybrid took Most Significant Boat of 2012 honors from Workboat Magazine.
-The San Francisco Business Times named Alcatraz Cruises a Green Business of the Year in 2008, one year after bestowing Most Admired CEO of the Year honors on Hornblower Founder and CEO Terry MacRae.
-The Knot.com users voted Hornblower their top pick for Orange County weddings and receptions in 2007, and Hornblower San Francisco received a 2006 CORY (Commercial Recycler of the Year) Award.
+The San Francisco Business Times named Alcatraz Cruises a Green Business of the Year in 2008, one year after bestowing Most Admired CEO of the Year honors on Hornblower Cruises & Events’ Founder and CEO Terry MacRae.
+The Knot.com users voted Hornblower their top pick for Orange County weddings and receptions in 2007 and Hornblower San Francisco received a 2006 CORY (Commercial Recycler of the Year) Award.
 The company and its employees have also been recognized by the California Travel Industry Association, Hospitality Sales and Marketing Association International and a number of meeting planner organizations and tourism bureaus.